-Finance Policy: Indirect Cost Recovery Rate (ICRR) with Regard to Third-Stream Income
+Policy in Respect of Indirect Cost Recovery Rate (ICRR) with regard to Third and Fifth Stream Income at SU

-Type of Document: Policy Purpose: Indirect Cost Recovery on Third-stream Income Approved by: Finance Committee Date of Approval: oval: 2018/11/26 Date of Implementation: 01/01/2019 Date of Next Revision: 01/01/2022 Date of Previous Revision(s): Replaces the 12% Policy relating to the Surcharge on Gross Third-stream Income (currently point 2.23 of the Financial Policy), as well as an amendment to the ICRR Policy, as approved on 01 October 2013.
-Policy Owner 1 : r1: Vice Rector: Research, Innovation and Postgraduate Studies Policy Curator 2 : or2: Senior Director: Research and Innovation Keywords: Indirect Cost Recovery Rate (ICRR), Third-Stream Income, Full Cost, Exemptions Validity: In case of differences in interpretation the English version of this policy will be regarded as the valid version.
+Type of document: Policy Purpose: Indirect Cost Recovery Rate on Third and Fifth Stream Income Approved by: Stellenbosch University Council Date of approval 28 November 2022 Date of implementation: 1 January 2023 Previous revisions: Replaces the 12% Policy relating to the Surcharge on Gross Third-stream Income, as well as an amendment to the ICRR Policy, as approved on 26 November 2018.
+Policy owner: Chief Operating Officer; Deputy Vice-Chancellor: Research Innovation and Postgraduate Studies Policy curator: Senior Director: Research and Innovation Keywords: Indirect Cost Recovery Rate; ICRR; Full Cost Exemptions Validity: The English version of this policy is the operative version, and the Afrikaans version is the translation.